 There’s a 30-35 percent chance that a patient’s sibling will be a suitable donor

-70 percent of those needing a BMT using donor marrow are unable to have one because a suitable bone marrow donor cannot be found
+70 percent of those needing a bone marrow transplant using donor stem cells are unable to have one because a suitable bone marrow donor cannot be found

 A few stories of MDS patients:

 How to be an Anthony Nolan bone marrow donor